14 Magical Holiday Activities in Central Massachusetts

 7. Visit the Lancaster Celebration of Lights.

-This fun drive through winter wonderland takes place at the Bolton Fairgrounds.
+This fun drive through winter wonderland takes place at the Bolton Fairgrounds from November 28th, 2025 – January 3rd, 2026.
 The location is transformed into a mile-long roadway of spectacular light displays.
 Tune into a local radio station for fun Christmas music and bring some hot chocolate with you to enjoy in the car.

 8. See the Trans-Siberian Orchestra in Worcester.

-Tickets range from $25 to $95+.
+Tickets range from $55 to around $200.
 It’s a great way to spend the weekend after Thanksgiving!

 9. See a Christmas show at the Hanover Theatre.